skx/gobasic/README.md

     IF 1 > 0 THEN PRINT "OK"
     IF 1 > 3 THEN PRINT "SOMETHING IS BROKEN": ELSE PRINT "Weird!"

-In that second example you see that "`:`" was used to terminate the `PRINT` statement, which otherwise would have tried to consume all input until it hit a newline.
+In that second example you'll see that "`:`" was used to terminate the `PRINT` statement, which otherwise would have tried to consume all input until it hit a newline.

 The set of comparison functions _probably_ includes everything you need: